ericmdantas/generator-ng-fullstack/README.md

 ### Chat

 Do you have a doubt, want to talk about something cool or just want to chat?
-Join us on the [gitter chat](https://gitter.im/ericmdantas/generator-ng-fullstack) :smile:.
+Join us on the [gitter chat](https://gitter.im/ericmdantas/generator-ng-fullstack) :smile:

 ### Contributing